Jake Worth

 “Easier to understand and cheaper to modify”: those both sound pretty good!
 Shouldn’t we be refactoring all of the time?
 It seems like practice with no tradeoff.

 When I review code, I often request that changes be removed.
-Even when the changes are objective improvements that support my personal preferences.
+Even when I think the changes are are objective improvements, even when they support my personal preferences.

 A mentor once told me: “refactoring without tests is not a thing.”
-In other words, refactoring without tests is not refactoring.
-It’s taking something that works and rolling the dice until it breaks.
+In other words, refactoring without tests is not refactoring, because refactoring preserves the current behavior, and without good automated tests, you have no way to prove you’re doing that.
+Instead, you’re taking something that works and rolling the dice until it breaks.

 A type system, or a pre-compiled language, will catch some of the mistakes you’ll make while coding.
-But in a dynamic language like Ruby, without great tests, you’re going to break something.
+But in a dynamic language like Ruby, without a robust test suite, you’re going to break something.

 It’s the Only Change

-Is it the only change to a file?
+Is your refactor the only change to a file?
 If so, probably don’t refactor.

 You may find yourself reading a file, start refactoring it, and then realize you don’t need to change it.
 Should you commit the refactor anyway?
 Probably not.